Interdisciplinary Science and Technology Building 12, located on ASU's Polytechnic campus.

 Sangram Redkar – robotics, dynamics and control

-Wenlong Zhang – human-robot collaboration, dynamics systems modeling and control, wearable robotics, soft robots, aerial robots
+Wenlong Zhang – human-robot collaboration, dynamics systems modeling and control, wearable robotics, soft robots and aerial robots

 Jerry Gintz – industrial automation, robotics in manufacturing